 Integrating intelligent technology for agricultural product quality and safety traceability has become critical in the rapidly evolving agricultural landscape.
 Smart agriculture uses advanced technologies like the IoT, blockchain, cloud computing, and data analytics to monitor, document, and manage the whole agricultural product quality and traceability process.
 Agricultural product quality and safety traceability refers to the methods and technology used to track and document agricultural production, processing, and distribution.
 This traceability guarantees that the products are safe and of high quality and can be traced back to their source in case of a food safety incident.
 Blockchain technology provides a secure, immutable ledger for tracking every supply chain step, whereas cloud computing stores and analyzes massive amounts of data gathered from numerous sources.
-Laboratory testing analyzes soil, water, and product safety requirements.
-Radio-frequency identification and QR codes allow items to be tracked from farm to table [2][43][80].
+Laboratory testing analyzes soil, water, and product samples to ensure that safety criteria are met.
+Certification and audits ensure that items adhere to specified quality and safety requirements.
+Radiofrequency identification and QR codes allow items to be tracked from farm to table [2][43][80].
 Agricultural product quality and safety traceability provide numerous benefits, including improved food safety, quality control, increased consumer trust, regulatory compliance, supply chain efficiency, environmental sustainability, improved data utilization, risk management, and competitive advantage [125].
 Figure 5 summarizes the application of SA.